Design Arno’s life

 Since starting this design in May 2018 I have published a number of designs on this website.
 You are most welcome to look through them and hopefully find inspiration from them.

-This design has taken about 22 hours of time over the course of one year to get from conception to a published design.
+The initial version of this design took about 22 hours of time over the course of one year to get from conception to a published design.
 I have made occasional additions to it over time.
+I made a thorough review of the design in 2026.